patractlabs/substrate-contracts-book/src/en/ask/basics.md

 }
 ```

-Note: The default constructor/`@constructor` must be public, otherwise a compilation error will occur.
+**Note** The default constructor `@constructor` must be public, otherwise a compilation error will appear.
 The parameters and return value of the contract function must be a basic type or a type that implements Codec encoding.

 ### Read the storage value

-As can be seen from the previous code, the storage and contract of Ask! can be declared separately, and we also recommend that users declare separately.
+Ask!’s storage and contract can be declared separately, and it is also recommended that you declare them separately.
 The function declared in the contract class is the real external contract API, and storage is only the implementation details.

 ### Modify the storage value